Legendary Baton Rouge restaurant celebrates 90 years during Black History Month

 "Now, the people rally around Chicken Shack.
 It don't matter what's going on in Baton Rouge, we can count on at least 500 people coming in that door every day,” Delpit said.

-To celebrate its 90th anniversary, the restaurant is having a special on Feb.
+To celebrate its 90th anniversary, the North Acadian Highway restaurant is having a special on Feb.
 8. All day, the two-piece chicken meal will cost $1.90.
 However, from 12 p.m. to 1 p.m. and from 5 p.m. to 6 p.m., the two-piece will cost 90 cents.

 More News